caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_polling.md

 Once configured:

 - Lambda runs automatically
-- Fresh vehicle data is retrieved every 30 seconds
+- Fresh vehicle data is retrieved every 1 minute
 - Logs appear in CloudWatch at the same interval

 ---